 - 41. Should you decide to sell, due diligence is recommended to help prevent fraudsters from purchasing the entity.
 Clients would ideally be informed of the ownership transfer prior to the purchase.
 This will enable them to make an informed decision as to whether they wish to continue with their instruction with the entity. - 42.
 As agreed with the client, arrangements should be made for completion of work scheduled for after the entity's closure or transfer. - 43.
 Where possible, client monies, such as disbursements, should be transferred out of the client account. - 44.
-The planned closure should be discussed with your indemnity insurer (and run-off cover obtained as per OP3)o). - 45.
+The planned closure should be discussed with your indemnity insurer (and run-off cover obtained in line with paragraph 2 of the Professional Indemnity Insurance Code). - 45.
 Legitimate ownership of original documents and papers should be identified and client files suitably stored. - 46.
 Closure is often foreseeable so it is likely that you can plan well ahead, making arrangements to close or sell the practice before this happens.
 An ill-prepared closure is likely to result in the CLC arranging a formal intervention which is likely to be disruptive to both staff and clients.
 The cost of the intervention will be charged to you.